 - Northern Idaho Summer Road Trip (Idaho State)

 Location is extremely important when sleeping in your car.
 You’ll want a place that’s safe – where you won’t be disturbed – and, ideally, free!
-There are so many options out there from backcountry camping locations to Wal-Mart parking lots.
+There are so many options out there from backcountry camping locations to Walmart parking lots.

 FREE CAR CAMPING LOCATIONS

-We suggest coming into the store and introducing yourself during business hours, kindly asking to stay, and informing them of how long you will be there.
+If it’s a small business, we suggest coming into the store and introducing yourself during business hours, kindly asking to stay, and informing them of how long you will be there.
 Make sure you make yourself presentable and thank them or simply move along if they decline.

-3. Disperse Camping
+3. Backcountry Camping